Dashboard Member settings

 Sign up Sign in

-Data protection impact assessment (DPIA) is a process designed to help organisations identify and minimise the data protection risks of a project.
-When the processing (eg obtaining or recording) of personal data (eg names and addresses) is likely to result in a high risk to individuals, a DPIA needs to be completed.
+A Data protection impact assessment (DPIA) is a process designed to help organisations identify and minimise the data protection risks of a project.
+When the processing of personal data is likely to result in a high risk to individuals, a DPIA needs to be completed.

-For an organisation to be able to rely on the condition of substantial public interest, certain ‘associated conditions’ need to be met.
+For an organisation to be able to rely on the condition of substantial public interest, an ‘associated condition’ also needs to be met.

-If the substantial public interest condition is relied upon, the organisation will also need to meet at least one of the 23 associated conditions set out below:
+If the substantial public interest condition is relied upon, the organisation processing the data will also need to meet at least one of the 23 associated conditions set out in Schedule 1 of the Data Protection Act 2018.
+These associated conditions are:

 The processing is necessary for reasons of substantial public interest and for the exercise of a function:

-• given to a person by an enactment or rule of law
+• given to a person by an enactment or rule of law, or

 The processing is necessary for: